Geometric QCD II: The Confining Twistor String and Meson Spectrum: Hodge-dual minimal surface

 \subsection{The Virasoro Constraint and Uniformization}

-We further impose a Virasoro constraint on the holomorphic maps derivatives \begin{smalleq} \end{smalleq} The imposition of the null constraint $(f')^2 = 0$ is not an approximation but a rigorous gauge fixing procedure rooted in the geometric symmetries of the problem.
+We further impose a Virasoro constraint on the holomorphic maps derivatives \begin{smalleq} \end{smalleq} The imposition of the null constraint $(f')^2 = 0$ is a gauge fixing procedure rooted in the geometric symmetries of the problem.
+This allows us to work in isothermal (conformal) coordinates, where the induced metric is diagonal: $g_{zz} = (f'_\mu)^2 = 0$.
+The existence of such a coordinate system is guaranteed by the Uniformization Theorem.
+In this gauge, the non-linear geometric area density simplifies to the quadratic Lagrangian: \begin{smalleq}

-The physical starting point is the geometric Area functional, $S = \int \sqrt{-\det g} \, d^2z$, which possesses full reparametrization invariance under general diffeomorphisms $z \to w(z, \bar{z})$.
-This infinite symmetry group allows us to choose a specific coordinate system on the world-sheet without altering physical results.

-We choose to work in \textbf{isothermal (conformal) coordinates}, where the induced metric is diagonal: \begin{smalleq} \end{smalleq} For our specific ansatz \eqref{HDsurface}, the metric component $g_{zz}$ is explicitly proportional to the square of the holomorphic derivative: \begin{smalleq} \end{smalleq} Thus, the geometric condition of conformal gauge fixing $g_{zz}=0$ is algebraically equivalent to the null constraint $(f')^2 = 0$.

-The existence of such a coordinate system for any surface topology is guaranteed by the \textbf{Uniformization Theorem} \cite{poincare1907uniformisation}.
-This theorem ensures that we are always free to set $(f')^2 = 0$ by a suitable diffeomorphism.
-In this gauge, the non-linear geometric area density simplifies exactly to the quadratic Lagrangian: \begin{smalleq} \end{smalleq} This reduction allows us to describe the Minimal Surface using the linear Laplace equation for $f_\mu$, subject to the Virasoro constraint.
-To summarize, we have found that \begin{smalleq}

-\end{smalleq} The solution of the linear boundary problem \eqref{BCf} for a holomorphic vector function is given by the Hilbert transform \begin{smalleq}
+\end{smalleq} The solution of the linear boundary problem \eqref{BCf} for a holomorphic vector function is given by the Hilbert transform: \begin{smalleq}

-\end{smalleq} In terms of the Taylor coefficients \begin{smalleq}
+\end{smalleq} In terms of the Taylor coefficients: \begin{smalleq}

-\end{smalleq} In the presence of the Virasoro constraint \eqref{Virasoro}, the problem becomes a challenging one and has been investigated over the last two centuries by great mathematicians, starting with Riemann and Hilbert.
-We give a brief summary of modern state of this theory in \ref{GenTheory}.

-In Part I \cite{migdal2025geometric}, we compared the ordinary minimal surface in four dimensions with the Hodge-dual one.
-This comparison reveals some hidden variables present in the area derivatives of the Hodge dual surface, but not in the extremal value of this area.
-This minimal value up to a normalization factor $2 \sqrt{2}$ equals that of the so called Goldschmidt solution \cite{ Rado1930,Douglas1931, Gulliver1973} for the Plateau problem.
-This additive solution represents a local minimum of the Dirichlet functional, with the simplest topology (collection of disks one for each closed part of $C$).

-The area derivatives for the Goldschmidt minimal area and Hodge dual minimal area are different (the second one being SD or ASD component of the first).
-The apparent paradox is resolved by the obvious fact that the area derivative of a functional equals the skew-symmetric part of its \emph{second} functional derivative, but only the extremal value and its first derivative ($=0$) coincide for the functional and its minimal value.